DSLR vs. Mirrorless: Which Camera System To Use?

-Choosing between a DSLR camera or Mirrorless camera can be both difficult and frightening if you haven’t already used both.
-Here we will go over the main differences between the two.
+Choosing between a DSLR camera or Mirrorless camera can be both difficult and frightening.
+Here we will cover the main differences between the two.
 There’s a lot to consider, so let’s get to it.

 The Main Difference